Life insurance: Get some.

 Do it now: in 30 min or less

-5. Commit! pick a policy & strong company (you can change it later)
+5. Do it! pick a good policy & company (you can change it later)

 Life insurance usually comes from your employer (though usually only valid while you work there), from your home/auto insurer, or an independent broker.
 Some things to consider when you’re lining up your policy: